A prepaid plan is a great, but often hidden, alternative to the traditional cell phone plans you're likely familiar with.

 T-Mobile Tourist Plan

 Finally, you can opt for the T-Mobile Tourist Plan.
-For a small monthly fee, a T-Mobile Tourist Plan "connects you like a local" for a total of three weeks.
+For a small monthly fee, a T-Mobile Tourist Plan "connects you like a local" in the United States for a total of three weeks.
 You'll access unlimited data, with up to 2GB at 4G LTE speeds, unlimited domestic and international texting to over 140 countries and destinations, 1,000 minutes of domestic talk within the United States, and a free SIM card for your unlocked phone.

 All you need to do is to bring an unlocked phone with you to the United States, order a Tourist Kit online or pick it up at a T-Mobile store, and finally sign up, pay, and activate the plan online or in-store.
 Unsure of how to unlock your cell phone?
 We can teach you how.